-Benn felt suicidal after doping accusations
+Benn 'felt suicidal' after doping accusations

 Following the WBC ruling into Benn's case, the BBBofC said it was aware of the findings and added "the WBC is a sanctioning body and not a governing body".

-Critical of the British board, Benn said he intends to sue the governing body, and claimed the organisation which administered the drug tests, the Voluntary Anti-Doping Association, was at fault for the positive tests.
+Critical of the British board, Benn said he intends to sue the governing body and claimed the organisation which administered the drug tests, the Voluntary Anti-Doping Association, was at fault for the positive tests.

 The fighter also felt Vada's testing process was compromised, but the WBC ruled "there were no failures in procedures" connected to Benn's sample.